Horse trainers train horses for racing, and are responsible for their care at a stable or race track.

 Horse trainers need to have:

-- understanding of horses' nutritional requirements and anatomy
+- an understanding of horses' nutritional requirements, especially to improve performance

 - good horse-handling skills